x

 Upper Highland Lake is the headwaters of the North Fork of the Mokelumne River.
 Lower Highland Lake feeds Spicer Meadow Reservoir though Highland Creek.

-Highland Creek offers a path to the Tahoe to Yosemite Trail 11.38 miles South of the Silver Trailhead at Lake Alpine.
+Highland Creek offers a path to the Tahoe to Yosemite Trail at a point 11.38 miles South of the Silver Trailhead at Lake Alpine.

-Both Arnot and Disaster Creeks have trailheads along the Tahoe to Yosemite Trail route at the end of the old paved road up the Clarks Fork of the Stanislaus off of Highway 108.
-These trailheads are 17 and 23 miles South of the Silver Trailhead at Lake Alpine along the Tahoe to Yosemite Trail route.
+Both Arnot and Disaster Creeks have trailheads along the Tahoe to Yosemite Trail route on the old paved road up along the Clarks Fork of the Stanislaus off of Highway 108.
+These trailheads are 17 and 23 miles South of the Silver Trailhead at Lake Alpine along the Tahoe to Yosemite Trail route, respectively.

-Highland Creek, Arnot Creek, and Disaster Creek all head Southwest to intersect with the Tahoe to Yosemite Trail.
-The various connector trails between the Pacific Crest and Tahoe to Yosemite Trails gives you many options for planning Grand Hiking Loops around the Carson Iceberg Wilderness.
+Highland Creek, Arnot Creek, and Disaster Creek all head roughly Southwest to intersect with the Tahoe to Yosemite Trail.
+The various connector trails between the Pacific Crest and Tahoe to Yosemite Trails gives us many options for planning Grand Hiking Loops around the Carson Iceberg Wilderness.

 Check out my trip report on just such a Hiking loop of the Carson Iceberg Wilderness.